salma-ysr/ai-study-buddy/README.md

-# ai-study-buddy
+# AI Study Buddy

-a command-line AI-powered learning assistant for students
+A productivity tool to help students balance work and studying!